killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 with me _everywhere_!
 Why am I even considering the first option?
 Because USB-C-to-DVI adapter are new and there are a ton of reviews that say only 30 Hz are supported for everything above 720p.
 DVI seems to be as much of a conspiracy as HDMI.

+**Update:** Using the i-tech dock's HDMI port (see below) and an (Apple?)
+HDMI-to-DVI adapter, I can use the old Cinema Display with 1920×1200 @ 60 Hz without any problems.

 [dvi-specs]: https://en.wikipedia.org/w/index.php?title=Digital_Visual_Interface&oldid=755496857#Digital

 ### Ethernet